blissful-code/spirals-v1/README.md

 Ring Separator - When enabled, a ring of varying size and a defined color is played after each color in the Color Palette.

-Separator Ring Size Range - In the same fashion that color rings are randomized, this is as well.
-Please refer to Ring Size Range above.
+Separator Ring Spacing - In the same fashion that color rings are randomized, this is as well.
+Please refer to Ring Spacing Range above.

 ###  Extras